phymhan/MMVID/README.md

 ## Multimodal VoxCeleb

+For testing, please download [pretrained models](https://github.com/phymhan/MMVID#pretrained-models) and change the path for `--dalle_path` in the scripts.

 For quantitative evaluation, append `--eval_mode eval` to each testing command.
 Output log directory can be changed by appending `--name_suffix _fvd` to add suffix (example [here](https://github.com/phymhan/MMVID/blob/master/scripts/mmvoxceleb/text_to_video/evaluation.sh)).